Euploea core: Range, habitat and habits

-It is found in southern Pakistan, Sri Lanka, India, Bangladesh, Myanmar, Russia, and Australia.
+E. core can be found in southern Pakistan, Sri Lanka, India, Bangladesh, Myanmar, Russia, and Australia.

 In its range E. core is found at all elevations, right from sea level up into the mountains to 8000 ft.
 It can be observed in all layers of vegetation and in all types of regions from arid land to forested areas.
 It can as commonly be seen gliding over the treetops as flitting about a foot off the ground searching for nectar flowers.
 In thick forests it is often seen moving along open tracks or following the course of a river.

 The butterfly, being protected by its inedibility, has a leisurely flight.
 It is often seen flying about shrubs and bushes in search of its host plants.
 It visits a large variety of flowering plant species.
 When gliding E. core holds its wings at an angle just greater than the horizontal plane, maintaining its flight with a few measured wingbeats.

 E. core is a nectar lover and visits flowers unhurriedly.
 It seems to prefer bunches to individual flowers.
 When feeding the butterfly is unhurried and is not easily disturbed.
 It can be approached closely at this time.

 On hot days large numbers of these butterflies can be seen mud-puddling on wet sand.
 E. core is an avid mud-puddler often congregating in huge swarms along with other Euploea species as well as other danaids.

 This butterfly also gathers on damaged parts of plants such as Crotalaria and Heliotropium to forage for pyrrolizidine alkaloids which are chemicals precursors to produce pheromones.
 During courtship the males of E. core release these sex pheromones to attract females.
 Once a female is in the vicinity the males glide around and with the help of a couple of yellow brush like organs extending out from the tip of the abdomen they disperse the scent in the air.

 Along with other danaids, such as the tigers, E. core is one of the most common migrating butterfly species.
 Males and females in equal proportions have been seen to migrate.